 Numerous studies suggest a bidirectional relationship between a person’s gut and mental health.
-Probiotics and diet may help a person to improve both.
+Probiotics and diet may help a person to improve both anxiety and gut health.

 According to the National Alliance on Mental Health (NAMI), anxiety disorders are the most common mental health concern in the United States.
 At the same time, digestive diseases account for

 Research exploring whether anxiety and gut disorders are linked has focused on the “gut-brain axis,” a complex system of communication between the two organs, and the role of microorganisms in people’s gastrointestinal tract.

 This article explores the link between gut health and anxiety, gut issues that cause anxiety, anxiety symptoms, and ways to manage anxiety and gut health.